germanysources/FOSSwareSearch/CONTRIBUTING.md

 Everytime a new major release is created, the master branch should be copied in extra branch.
 So we have access to all major releases.
 When changing a former major release, a new development branch should be open.
+The current development brnach can contain minor extensions and bugfixes.

 ##Contributing##
 As descriped in the